toUpperCase78/intel-processors/README.md

 ![Intel Logo](https://i.ibb.co/SVqLYBK/intel-new-logo.png)

-Hello there!
-As a data science enthusiast, here is my dataset project about **Intel Processors**.
-Thanks to these datasets altogether, one can realize how computers' central processing units (CPUs) have evolved within last two or three decades, with regards to many attributes along the way!
+Hello everyone!
+As a data scienctist, here is my dataset project about **Intel Processors**.
+Thanks to these datasets altogether, one can realize how computers' central processing units (CPUs) have evolved within last three decades, with regards to many attributes along the way!

 This repo contains the datasets that involve all processors from **Core**, **Core Ultra**, **Pentium**, **Celeron**, **Xeon**, **Xeon Phi**, **Itanium**, **Atom**, **Quark SoC** and other uncategorized series Intel has ever manufactured.